dmnielsen/scrape_sbtb/README.md

 * ID=641, removed genre listing that was only the author name
 * ID=993, change grade DNF to N/A. The post is explanatory about future DNFs, not about any book in particular.

+### Update notes
+2016-09-20: I've added a "guest_review" column.
+0 = not a guest review,
+1 = guest review.

+2016-09-28: cleaned up reviewer information with SQL within table.

+2016-09-29: Updated booklinks.py to update SQL table with new reviews

+2017-02-21: I see the issue that I'm having with genres.
+In the new format "themes" are also linked (and not differentiated in the html) in the callout, so I'm pulling not just genres, but also the listed themes.

+2017-03-13: The scraping functions differentiate between genre and theme now!
+Huzzah!
+I reset the grades to Null for the entries I want to rerun and have done a few.
+While paging through a couple results, I discovered that there are also now occasional "archetypes."
+My code ignores these and will not capture them.

+Also, I've added a test mode in the scraping functions so I don't have to manually toggle between how the files are read